kvaksin/rdvapp/README.md

 ### 📅 Advanced Appointment Management
 - **Flexible Time Slot Creation**: Create multiple time slots in batch using date/time ranges
 - **Configurable Duration**: Set appointment durations (10, 15, 20, or 30 minutes)
-- **Smart Booking System**: Prevents double-booking with real-time availability checks
+- **Smart Booking System**: Prevents double-booking with real-time availability checks and one-booking-per-child policy
 - **Child Name Tracking**: Each booking records the child's name for easy identification
 - **Booking Status Display**: Visual indicators for available/booked slots with child names
 - **ICS Calendar Export**: Download `.ics` files for booked appointments (Google/Apple/Outlook compatible)
 - **Delete Bookings**: Users can delete/cancel their appointments with confirmation dialog
 - **Automatic Slot Release**: Deleted bookings immediately make slots available again
 - **Duplicate Prevention**: Automatic detection and prevention of overlapping slots per class

+### 🚫 **Booking Policies & Restrictions**
+- **One Booking Per Child**: Each child can only maintain one active appointment at a time
+- **Multi-Parent Protection**: When multiple parents are registered for the same child, only one can book
+- **Automatic Conflict Detection**: System checks for existing bookings before allowing new ones
+- **Clear Error Messaging**: Users receive detailed information when booking restrictions apply
+- **Existing Booking Information**: Shows details of current booking when restrictions are triggered
+- **Fair Access Policy**: Ensures equal opportunity for all families to secure appointments
+- **Cancellation Required**: To book a new appointment, existing booking must be cancelled first

 ### 🌐 Complete Internationalization (i18n)
 - **Multi-Language Support**: Full UI translation in French (default), English, and Dutch